 Adjust the fridge and freezer temperature settings.
 Set the temperature of the fridge between 2°C and 3°C and the freezer at -18°C. Decrease door openings as much as possible.

-Eva Bowker from Fantastic Handyman in Melbourne advises defrosting frozen food straight in the fridge.
+Eva Bowker from Fantastic Handyman advises defrosting frozen food straight in the fridge.
 This is not only more hygienic, but also helps in cooling down the refrigerator resulting in using less power to maintain a low temperature.
 Also, you should let hot food cool down before placing it in your fridge and thus avoid decreasing the temperature in the refrigerator.

 Reducing the energy costs of your home most of the time means investing in expensive electronics or make small changes in the way you live.
 But this efficiency investments can easily become a habit and you won’t only be able to save money but will also help to protect our environment.